echoes-tech/puppet-postgres_xc/README.md

 ###Setup Requirements

-You have to download and compile PG-XC from source.
+PG-XC should be downloaded and compiled from source.

-Postgres-XC configure a cluster so it needs to be declare on many nodes.
+PG-XC configures a cluster so it needs to be declared on many nodes.

-To achieve this tutorial it supposed you get 4 machines.
+This tutorial/module is designed for a 4 machines environment.
-There hostname are database1, database2, gtm and gtm2.
+The 4 hostnames are database1, database2, gtm and gtm2.
-We are going to install GTM standby on gtm2
+GTM standby is installed on gtm2

-To get High Availability Postgres-xc advise to install datanode, coordinator and gtm proxy process on the same server.
+To get High Availability the Postgres-xc documentation advises to install datanode, coordinator and gtm proxy process on the same server.
-GTM and GTM standby has to be installed on two other machines.
+GTM and GTM standby have to be installed on two other machines.

 I use "database" to indicate the node with coordinator, datanode and GTM proxy.

 For more information, you should read [official PG-XC tutorial](http://postgresxc.wikia.com/wiki/Real_Server_configuration).
-This module configure the same cluster with a GTM standby. [(GTM standby doc)](http://postgresxc.wikia.com/wiki/GTM_Standby_Configuration)
+This module configures the same cluster with a GTM standby. [(GTM standby doc)](http://postgresxc.wikia.com/wiki/GTM_Standby_Configuration)

 ##Usage